open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/Firing a ball using a compressed spring/Firing a ball using a compressed spring.md

   params:
     vars:
       title: Firing a Ball using a Compressed Spring
-    choice: quartered (0.25x)
+    choice: quadrupled (4x)
     part1:
       ans1:
-        value: The ball will reach one quarter (0.25x) of the height previously reached.
+        value: The ball will reach four times (4x) the height as before.
       ans2:
-        value: The ball will reach four times (4x) the height as before.
+        value: The ball will reach one quarter (0.25x) of the height previously reached.
       ans3:
         value: The ball will reach half (0.5x) of the height previously reached.
       ans4: